 Why Seasoning Isn't Just for Sprinkling

-When you think of consuming seasoning, the first image that comes to mind might be someone lightly shaking salt over pasta or sprinkling paprika on grilled chicken.
+When you think of seasoning, the first image that comes to mind might be someone lightly shaking salt over pasta or sprinkling paprika on grilled chicken.
 While those are classic moves, seasoning is far more versatile than we often give it credit for.
-In fact, the way you choose to consume seasoning can completely transform the flavor profile of your dish.
+In fact, the way you choose to season your dishes can completely transform the flavor profile of your meal.

 In this article, we'll explore creative and effective ways to incorporate seasoning into your cooking beyond the typical shake-and-sprinkle method.
 Whether you're an enthusiastic home cook or a seasoned pro, these tips will help you get the most out of your spice rack and truly elevate your culinary creations.